Eavesdrop on Experts

 How can we prevent Insect Armageddon?

-University of Melbourne geneticist Phil Batterham discusses his work on insecticides and how to develop more effective and sustainable pest control strategies
+Professor Phil Batterham discusses his work on insecticides; how they work and how we can develop more effective and sustainable pest control strategies, with a reduced environmental impact

 Is opera dead or can it redefine itself?